Mandy Moore Tracks Missing iPad to Philly, Tweets for Help

 volcano.
 In the haze of the illness, Moore forgot to grab the iPad while disembarking back in the U.S., she said.

-Within a few hours, Moore said airline staffers found the device and was shipping it her way.
+Within a few hours, Moore said airline staffers found the device and were shipping it her way.
 She ended a second tweet with thanks to American Airlines staff.

 American Airlines spokesman Andrew Trull said the airline was happy to help end Moore's "year on a high note."